Jacksonville Restraining Order Lawyer

 If a restraining order has been filed against you, my courtroom experience is equally valuable.
 I know how to challenge vague or exaggerated allegations and protect your parental rights and reputation at the full hearing.

-Adam Sacks earned his J.D. from Western Michigan University Cooley Law School, where he received a Book Award for the highest grade in his class.
-He served as an Assistant State Attorney in Seminole County before transitioning to private practice.
-He holds a bachelor’s degree in Psychology from the University of Massachusetts — directly relevant to the high-conflict dynamics in restraining order cases.
+He holds a bachelor’s degree in Psychology from the University of Massachusetts, directly relevant to the high-conflict dynamics in restraining order cases.
 He is a Florida Supreme Court Certified Family Mediator and a member of the Florida Bar (Bar #248370) since 2000.

 What Happens When You Call Our Office

-When you call (904) 396-5557, you will speak directly with attorney Adam Sacks — not an answering service, not a paralegal, and not an intake coordinator.
-Restraining order cases move fast, and the decisions made in the first 24 to 48 hours often determine the outcome.
-I handle every injunction consultation personally because an experienced assessment of your situation at the outset is critical to getting emergency relief from the court.
 During our call, I will evaluate which of the five injunction types applies to your circumstances, determine whether same-day filing is necessary to protect your safety, and advise you on what evidence and documentation to begin preserving immediately.
 If you or your children are in immediate danger, I can prepare and file your petition the same day.
-There is no fee to file an injunction in Florida, and I offer free initial consultations for all restraining order cases.
-[1] Here is exactly what happens:
+There is no fee to file an injunction in Florida, and I offer free initial consultations for all restraining order cases.[1]
+Here is exactly what happens:

 1. You speak with me directly.
-I handle injunction consultations personally — these cases move too fast to delegate.
+I handle injunction consultations personally, these cases move too fast to delegate.

 2. Immediate safety assessment.
 I’ll determine what type of injunction you need and whether same-day filing is appropriate.